Porta Coeli (Puerto Rico): History

-In 1609, the Dominican Order built the Convento de Porta Coeli at the crest of a hill in what is now San Germán Historic District.
-During the 18th century the Convento was reconstructed and a church built next to it.
+In 1609, the Dominican Order built the Convent of Porta Coeli at the crest of a hill in what is now San Germán Pueblo.
+The famous church building, first established as a chapel overlooking a small town square (Plaza de Santo Domingo), dates to 1692.

+After particularly destructive earthquakes in 1717 and 1737, the convent was reconstructed and a new church built next to it during the 18th century.
 The single nave church was constructed of rubble masonry with stucco surfaced walls and a wood truss roof.

-In 1949 Ubaldino Ramírez de Arellano, Monseñor Mac Manus, Bishop of Ponce, Senator Santiago R. Palmer and others arranged for the church of Porta Coeli in San German to be sold to the Government of Puerto Rico for a dollar so that it would be responsible for its safekeeping and preservation.
+In 1949 Ubaldino Ramírez de Arellano, Monsignor MacManus, Bishop of Ponce, Senator Santiago R. Palmer and others arranged for the church of Porta Coeli to be sold to the Government of Puerto Rico for a dollar so that it would be responsible for its safekeeping and preservation.
+The church structure, although no longer a functioning religious site, has since become an icon of the Roman Catholic religion of Puerto Rico and a landmark of San Germán.